MuhammadSiddik12/Flipkart_Scrape/README.md

 # Flipkart_Scrape
-I have scrape Flipkart using Python.
+I have scrape Flipkart using Python and show as Html pages with details